Tips to Enhance the Skills Section of Your Resume

 However, with employers spending an average of six seconds reviewing candidates’ resumes, you only have a short space to make a great first impression.
+79% of the jobs Coast Personnel fill require applicants to have a resume for our client to review.
 To help your resume stand out and impress hiring employers, here are some top tips for highlighting your skills.

 Why You Must Focus on the Skills Section of Your Resume

 The skills section of your resume helps the hiring manager quickly assess if you are suitable for the warehouse job you are applying for.
 With resumes being scanned quickly (and perhaps by automation), having a skills section is vital to catch the eye of the hiring manager and show them you have strong capabilities for the warehouse job advertised.
 You can list or bullet point your relevant skills.
 This reduces the effort the reader must put in to assess your suitability – and the more obvious your capabilities, the easier it is for them to decide to invite you for interview.

 Include Keywords on Your Resume for Warehouse Jobs

 It is also worth remembering that many employers use recruitment software.
 Such technology scans for keywords before a human gets near your resume.
 By having a skills section, you can ensure you list keywords that the employer would be looking for.
 If you don’t, your resume may not even reach a hiring manager.

 You should customize your resume for each warehouse job you are applying for.
 Review the job description and research the employer.
 Assess what skills you have that will be most desirable to them, then focus on highlighting these on your resume.
 The job description will give you key clues to the skills that the employer is after.
 For example, look at this section of a job description for a picker role: